OBJECTSEMANTICS/GraphQL/README.md

 ## Installation on VW

+This project only works on VisualWorks 7.4, to install GraphQL please load the following parcels on order:
+1. PetitExtensions
+2. PetitParser
+3. PetitTests
+4. GraphQLBeta
+5. GraphQLExtensions
+6. GraphQLBetaDemoSite

-This project only works on VisualWorks 7.4, to install GraphQL go to the repository .... and load our project.
-If everything is going well, all the test must pass, except 11 test of the classes:
+Once load all the parcels of our project.
+If everything is going well, all the test must pass, except the tests of the classes:
 - GQLTypeValidatorTest
 - GQLDocumentTypeValidatorTest